 FileHold makes managing the documents that users have downloaded to their local machine easy.
 These "working documents" can be ones that have been checked out of FileHold for editing or downloaded as local copies for local reference.

 When the user wants to clean up the files that they have downloaded or checked out to their local machine they can do so by logging into the FileHold Desktop Client and using the Working Documents tool.

-The results screen will appear with the default "local folder"* contents showing.
-The results screen also lets users know if the file has been checked out, modified and also gives a local version number and whether it is the last version located in FileHold.
+The Working Documents window displays the contents of the "local folder"*.
+It lets a user know if a file has been checked out, modified, local version number and whether it is the last version located in FileHold.
 This information helps users decide what action to take for each file.

 In order to see documents that a user may have downloaded to folders other than the default folder, the user can deselect the "Show my local working folder only" default setting.

-Note for Microsoft Office products, when opening a document from the FDA, upon closing the document in the Office application, the file will be automatically removed from the working folder.
-There is an exception to this rule - when opening Outlook files from the FileHold Desktop Application, the files are not automatically removed from the working folder (typically My Documents/My FileHold) upon closing the msg file.
-Non-Microsoft documents are not deleted upon close because FileHold cannot detect when a user closes a document in non-Microsoft applications.
+For Microsoft Office products: When opening and closing documents from the FDA, the file will be automatically removed from the working folder except for Microsoft Outlook (msg) files.
+Non-Microsoft documents are not deleted upon close because FileHold cannot detect when a user closes a document from non-Microsoft applications.

 To access the working documents tool

 - Select Tools > Working Documents.
 The list of working documents appears.

 - Click Synchronize.

 - Select from the options outlined above and click Preview.